geraldopmj/geraldopmj/README.md

 - 📫 How to reach me: **geraldo.pmj@gmail.com**

 - ⚡ About me: **I'm an Archaeologist aspiring to be a Front-end Developer!
-I also love photography, guitars and go cycling on weekends.**
+I also love photography, playing guitar/bass and go cycling on weekends.**

 <h3 align="center">Languages:</h3>
 <p align="center"> <a href="https://www.w3schools.com/css/" target="_blank" rel="noreferrer">